Outdoor Education Field Trips

 Building Relationships.
 Building Community.

-Relationships are the heart and soul of our two and three day camp experiences.
+Relationships are the heart and soul of our two, three, and four day camp experiences.
 From the way we teach trails to the way we serve our meals, we’ve engineered every detail to strengthen the bonds of friendship in the classroom, and encourage the development of community back home.
 Meals served family style around a large table, opportunities for free play, hands-on team oriented activities, plenty of thoughtful discussion and a shared cabin all contribute to a healthy environment of relational development.
 Break outside the mold of the classroom and discover a new side to your students and yourself.
 In our environment, don’t be surprised when your students reveal unknown strengths, become leaders, ask questions, speak out, and discover their potential.
 At the end of your trip, you’ll leave with a tighter-knit group of students, new friendships with your students’ parents, and a shared experience that will bring your community closer together for years.

 Bringing State Standards to Life

 Camp Tecumseh Outdoor Education experiences are more than just fun field trips.
 Each program is designed to seamlessly integrate with your curriculum by meeting state educational standards for every grade level we serve.
 We create unforgettable experiences in our natural, outdoor classroom, and our talented, highly trained staff members will help you and your school meet the goals of both your classroom and your administration.
 Harness the power of hands-on, experiential learning and bring your curriculum to life.